 Interested in learning what it's really like to practice pharmacy in a health system setting?
-Then consider applying for one of our summer internships.
+Then consider applying for one of our Volunteer Summer Internships.
 These internships provided broad experience in a variety of settings at NorthShore including hospital, outpatient and oncology.

 Program Dates: Summer, mid-May-August (start/end date dependent on school schedule)

 NorthShore University HealthSystem is offering unpaid student internship opportunities to candidates that meet the following criteria: